 25. Turn Right at Macchi Picchu

-Adams is a travel and adventure magazine editor who has never actually slept in a tent.
+Mark Adams is a travel and adventure magazine editor who has never actually slept in a tent—which increasingly is my kind of adventure.

-Nevertheless, he sets out to retrace the journey to Macchu Picchu that explorer Hiram Bingham took in 1911 when he “discovered” the Incan ruins for the world outside of Peru.
+Nevertheless, in Turn Right At Macchu Picchu he sets out to retrace the journey to Macchu Picchu that explorer Hiram Bingham took in 1911 when he “discovered” the Incan ruins for the world outside of Peru.
 Trek along with him.

 26. State of Wonder